Sex differences in crime

 Sex differences in crime are differences between men and women as the perpetrators or victims of crime.
 Such studies may belong to fields such as criminology (the scientific study of criminal behavior), sociobiology (which attempts to demonstrate a causal relationship between biological factors, in this case biological sex and human behaviors), or feminist studies.
 Despite the difficulty of interpreting them, crime statistics may provide a way to investigate such a relationship from a gender differences perspective.
-An observable difference in crime rates between men and women might be due to social and cultural factors, crimes going unreported, or to biological factors for example, testosterone or sociobiological theories).
-The nature of the crime itself may also require consideration as a factor.
+An observable difference in crime rates between men and women might be due to social and cultural factors, crimes going unreported, or to biological factors (for example, testosterone or sociobiological theories).
+The nature or motive of the crime itself may also require consideration as a factor.
+Gendered profiling might affect the reported crime rates.

 Statistics have been consistent in reporting that men commit more criminal acts than women.
 Self-reported delinquent acts are also higher for men than for women, although lower than official data.
 Low levels of self control are associated with criminal activity.
 Many professionals have offered explanations for this sex difference.
 Some differing explanations include men's evolutionary tendency toward risk and violent behavior, sex differences in activity, social support, or gender inequality.